wso2/docs-is/en/docs/deploy/changing-datasource-consent-management.md

 These default databases are located in the `<IS_HOME>/repository/database` directory of the product pack.

-By default, Consent Management data is stored in the identity database (IDENTITY_DB) with Identity and UMA data.
+By default, consent management data is stored in the identity database (IDENTITY_DB) with Identity and UMA data.
 However, you can separate consent specific data into a separate data-source to any database type that is supported by WSO2 Identity Server.